tainacan/tainacan-wiki/dev/internal-api.md

 }

 ```

 > IMPORTANT: Repositories `insert()` methods do not check for user permissions.
-If you call it, it will save entities to the database no matter who is logged in (or even if some is logged in).
+If you call it, it will save entities to the database no matter who is logged in (or even if some are logged in).
 Again, this works the same way WordPress works with its internal functions.
 All permission checks must be done before you call the insertion methods.
-See "checking for permissions" section below.
+See the "checking for permissions" section below.

 The example above shows how to create and update a Collection, but it applies to every entity.
 They all work in the very same way.